Table of Contents

 The term has really only become popular lately, and if you ask someone who raised kids in the 80s or earlier, they’ll probably have absolutely no idea what you’re talking about!

-It’s also necessary for proper skull development.
-If your child is always on their back, the back of their skull is always touching the floor, which can lead to developing flat spots on the back of the head.
+- It’s also necessary for proper skull development.
+If your child is always on their back, the back of their skull is always touching a surface, which can lead to developing flat spots on the back of the head.
 Tummy time helps prevent this.

 - Use toys.
 Their favorite toy can make a great distraction, plus it can also give them a link to associate the time with their favorite toys.
 Place them just out of reach to encourage reaching!